xiongnemo/SonicLair.Cli/README.md

 - [VLC]

+## Deverlop & Contribute

+Visual Studio (Code) is supported.
+Grab your SDK and you are ready to go.

+Feel free to file issues and submit PRs.

+But if you want to make functional changes, make sure to discuss it in a separate issue (so we can track it!).

 ## License

 MIT, see LICENSE for more info.

 But basically, you can do whatever you want with this code.

 [vlc]: https://www.videolan.org/